Are reservations required?

 We offer Special Fares for group bookings of 25 or more passengers.
 To make a group booking please contact us at 1-800-341-7981.

 We also offer a Canadian Forces Appreciation discount.
 Veterans and serving members (and up to three companions travelling with them) enjoy free passenger fare on the North Sydney - Port aux Basques crossing, and a 50% discount on the North Sydney - Argentia crossing.
-A valid CF1FC–CF or CF1FC–V card is required at the time of booking and when boarding.
 For more information, please see Special Fares.

 Why do I need to provide my phone number and email?